jonsl/bitshift-increment/README.md

 # bitshift-increment
-Using only bit shifting, bitwise and logical operators, adds one to the number in input and returns it.
+Write a function with the following signature that, without using arithmetic operators but only bit shifting, bitwise and logical operators, adds one to the number in input and returns it.
+The function accepts positive and negative numbers, converts them to their absolute value and uses this last for the calculation.
+Return -1 when adding one will generate an incorrect result.